tandy1229/nvim-lua/README.md

 Thank you for these great configs \~~~

-> It's theniceboy's video guide me to the Vim so far I was using the IDE.
-And then through him I have a chance to turn the Vim to using the most useful editor -- nvim.
+> It's @theniceboy whose video guide me to the Vim so far I was using the IDE.
+And then through him I have a chance to turn the Vim to using the editor -- nvim.

 > Hahahah, I was using nvim since 0.4, and now as neovim is going to have the 0.10 tag, nvim has become the mature project.

-> Ohhhh, thank you to lua script making the nvim with spirit.
-And I also hope Vimscript9 can become better and better:-).
+> Ohhhh, lua script making the nvim different, and make it a different road compared to Vim.
+But neovim now always updates with breaking changes, I hope it can be more stable in the day:-).
+And I also hope Vim keep stable, VimScript9 can become better and better:-).
 I hope everything goes well.

 - [ ] inspired by [nvim](https://github.com/theniceboy/nvim) .
 - [ ] inspired by [Iron-E](https://github.com/Iron-E) .

+## Memory

+**In memory of Bram, the creator of VIM.**